argoproj/notifications-engine/docs/services/slack.md

 ## Mentioning Users, Channels, and User Groups

 The Slack notification service supports mentioning users by email, channels by name, and user groups by handle using special template functions.
-These functions automatically look up the corresponding Slack IDs and format them as proper mentions.
+These functions look up the corresponding Slack IDs via the Slack API when the template is rendered and format them as proper mentions.

+If a lookup fails (for example, the user, channel, or group does not exist, or the required scope is missing), the function logs a warning and returns an empty string, so the rest of the message is still delivered.

 ### Template Functions